michaelsboost/Character-Party/README.md

 To-Do
 -------------

-Make jobs singular not plural (S/T left to do)
+Make jobs singular not plural (T left to do)

 Tech
 -------------